On Exotic Consistent Anomalies in (1+1)$d$: A Ghost Story: Introduction

 The rest of this paper is organized as follows.
-Section~\ref{Sec:ConsistencyLocality} defines the consistency and locality conditions.
+Section~\ref{Sec:ConsistencyLocality} introduces the consistency and locality conditions.
 Section~\ref{Sec:Pure} concerns pure anomalies, by first reviewing the anomaly descent and inflow of perturbative pure anomalies, and then examining the finite Wess-Zumino condition for their global versions.
-Section~\ref{Sec:Mixed} explores the mixed {U(1)}-gravitational anomaly and its connection to the isotopy anomaly and periodicity anomaly of topological defect lines.
-Section~\ref{Sec:Subgroup} discusses an important subtlety regarding the anomaly of finite subgroups of U(1).
-Section~\ref{sec:bcsystem} surveys the holomorphic $bc$ ghost system and finds it to realize every exotic consistent anomaly discussed in this paper.
+Section~\ref{Sec:Mixed} explores the mixed {U(1)}-gravitational anomaly as well as its connection to the isotopy anomaly and periodicity anomaly of topological defect lines.
+Section~\ref{sec:bcsystem} surveys the holomorphic $bc$ ghost system, and finds it to realize every exotic consistent anomaly discussed in this paper.
+Section~\ref{Sec:Subgroup} discusses a key subtlety regarding the anomalies of finite subgroups of U(1).
 Section~\ref{Sec:Remarks} ends with concluding remarks.
 Appendix~\ref{sec:BZ} reviews the Bardeen-Zumino counter-terms for pure gravitational anomaly, and constructs its counterpart for the mixed anomaly.
-Appendix~\ref{sec:improve} proves that the consistent mixed gravitational anomaly does not have covariant counterpart.
+Appendix~\ref{sec:improve} proves that the consistent mixed gravitational anomaly does not have a covariant counterpart.